 Unlike many other plants, aloe vera plants love smaller pots.
 Furthermore, their roots do not mind being root-bound.
 In fact, they love it!

 Did you know that larger pots allow the roots to spread out excessively, causing fragile roots and stunted plants?

 Larger pots hold moisture for an extended period of time, a no-no for the aloe vera plant.
 You might kill your plant by mistake!

 As aloe vera plants are native to deserts, they are naturally adapted to grow in dry soil.
 They soak up all the water at one go and store it in their body for later.

-And, if we use a considerably larger pot, they will start absorbing more water than necessary, ultimately begin to rot.
+And, if we use a considerably larger pot, they will start absorbing more water than necessary and ultimately begin to rot.

-Hence, it is important to ensure that only one to two extra rooms around each root side.
+Hence, it is important to ensure only one to two extra rooms around each root side.

 The simple equation is to get a pot about 5 to 10 percent larger than the size of your aloe vera plant.